adamwoodcock98/react-dashboard/README.md

 A project to create a beautiful dashboard using ReactJS.

 ## Technologies

 * ReactJS
 * TailwindCSS
 * Syncfusion
 * React Context API

+## Using the Dashboard

+The dashboard is hosted on Netlify and can be see [here](https://aw-react-dashboard.netlify.app/).

 ## Available Scripts